ColourSpace can be integrated with madVR HTPC and madVR Envy for accurate Closed Loop display profiling, LUT generation and display calibration.

 - 1D + 3D

-However, the Back 1D LUT can be used to pre-set a display's greyscale and/or gamma as a first pass, and then the display can be re-profiled with the Back 1D LUT active, and the 1D + 3D LUT generated from the second profile pass uploaded for the final gamut calibration.
+However, the Back 1D LUT can be used to pre-set a display's greyscale and/or gamma as a first pass, and then the display can be re-profiled with the Back 1D LUT active, and the 1D + 3D option used to uploaded final calibration LUTs generated from subsequent profiles made with the back 1D LUT active.

-The Front 1D LUT can also be generated independently from the 3D LUT, with both being uploaded independently, giving separate control over gamut and grey scale.
+The Front 1D LUT can also be generated independently from the 3D LUT, with both being uploaded separately, with the 1D LUT acting as an input, or shaper, LUT for the 3D LUT.